 If you continue to experience a slowdown, you might want to do some troubleshooting of the problem.
 If it persists and makes your system unusable you can contact Apple Support and worst case scenario you can back out of the installation and go back to your previous macOS.

-Below are a few questions frequently asked when it comes to making the decision to upgrade to a new macOS such as Ventura.
+Below are a few frequently asked questions when deciding, ‘Should I upgrade to macOS Ventura from Monterey?’

 Is It Bad to Update MacBook Pro to Latest macOS?